ReasonsBenchmark/REASONS_BENCHMARK/README.md

 # REASONS - A benchmark for REtrieval and Automated citationS Of scieNtific Sentences using Public and Proprietary LLMs

 # About
-This repository consists the data as well as the codes for all the experiments conducted in the REASONS paper.
+This repository consists of the data as well as the codes for all the experiments conducted in the REASONS paper.

 # Repository Structure